pdavis39/DIY-3/README.md

 # DIY-3
-This is yet another DIY project for a self-balancing robot that can track objects autonomously, classify the objects via tensorflow, Inception V3 model, and store the resulting metadata in a blockchain.
+This is yet another DIY project for a self-balancing robot that can track objects autonomously, classify the objects via Tensorflow, Inception V3 model, and store the resulting metadata in a blockchain.

 ## Concept